Stephanie Rawlings-Blake: Early life

 Born Stephanie Cole Rawlings on March 17, 1970, in Baltimore City, Maryland, to Nina Rawlings (née Cole) and Pete Rawlings, Rawlings-Blake grew up in the city's Ashburton neighborhood.
 Her mother is a retired pediatrician and her father is a former member of the Maryland House of Delegates, where he represented the 40th district, Baltimore City.
 She had two siblings: one brother, brother Wendell Rawlings and one sister, Lisa Rawlings.

 Education

 Rawlings-Blake attended Western High School, the oldest public all-girls high school in the United States.
-In 1984, she was elected vice president of her class.
+She was elected vice president of her freshman class and president of her sophomore class.
 She graduated in 1988.

 Rawlings-Blake attended Oberlin College in Ohio, graduating in 1992 with a B.A. in political science.
 She later returned to Baltimore to attend the University of Maryland School of Law, where she earned her Juris Doctor degree in 1995.
 She was admitted to the Maryland bar in 1996 and to the federal bar in 1997.

 Rawlings-Blake is an alumna of the Baltimore Chesapeake Bay Outward Bound Center and a member of Alpha Kappa Alpha sorority, Epsilon Omega chapter.
 She is a former at-large member of the Alliance of Black Women Attorneys.